Arqiva: Inmedia

 Arqiva acquired Inmedia Communications from the Carlyle Group for £68.5 million in July 2005 to form the new Satellite Media Solutions business unit.
 Inmedia was owned by Kingston Communications and known as Kingston inmedia before being bought by the Carlyle Group in 2004.

 BT Broadcast

-Arqiva announced the signing of a sale and purchase agreement (SPA) with BT to acquire the full-time service components of BT’s Satellite Broadcast Services business for £25 million in cash in November 2006.
-The deal will include long-term customer contracts, operations and personnel located in the USA, France, Italy and the Netherlands, as well as the UK.
+Arqiva announced the signing of a sale and purchase agreement (SPA) with BT to acquire the full-time service components of BT's Satellite Broadcast Services business for £25 million in cash in November 2006.
+The deal will include long-term customer contracts, operations and personnel located in the United States, France, Italy and the Netherlands, as well as the UK.
 Deal completion is subject to regulatory approval in the UK and Germany.

 National Grid Wireless

 Arqiva purchased National Grid Wireless on 3 April 2007 for £2.5 billion.
 The company planned to run NGW as a separate company – Macquarie UK Broadcast Ventures Ltd – pending review of the deal by competition regulators.
 Regulatory agreement was reached in late 2008 and National Grid Wireless was amalgamated into Arqiva.
 The new company employs around 775 people and operates all the TV and most of the radio transmitters in the UK (BBC national and local and many commercial stations).
 It is deemed to be a monopoly operator and as such is regulated by Ofcom.